|Best Overall||Dive Bomb F1 Mallards||SEE IT||

 You want soft-to-the-touch realism from a decoy without breaking the bank?
 That’s Greenhead Gear’s Fully-Flocked (FFD) Gadwalls.

 Ah, yes—duck decoys.
-If duck hunters were to have their own version of the Down the Rabbit Hole, it would somehow take the form of duck decoys.
-Most start with a dozen; maybe two.
+Of all the rabbit holes duck hunters get lost in, decoys might be the deepest, most labyrinthian.
+Most duck hunters start with a dozen, maybe two.
 And then it builds from there.
 Mallards.
 Non-mallards.
-Oh, I have to have four or five dozen—minimum—divers.
+Oh, I have to have four or five dozen divers, minimum.
 Silhouettes.
 A spinning wing or two.
 Or five.
 And for those field hunts, a couple dozen flocked full-bodies.

-And so it goes from there, but it’s a good thing really, for a duck hunter without duck decoys is just another odd fellow who gets up stupid early on the coldest of mornings, dresses funny, and enjoys the company of dogs well above that of people.
-Something wrong with any of that, eh?
+And so it goes from there, but it’s a good thing, really.
+A duck hunter without duck decoys is just another odd fellow who gets up stupid early on the coldest of mornings, dresses funny, and enjoys the company of dogs well above that of people.

 - Best Overall: Dive Bomb F1 Mallards